Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 3. A solution to the coin's puzzle
 4. (OPTIONAL) A collection of signatures grouped together, called an aggregated signature

-Remember the puzzle and solution is the same as we covered in part 1, except the puzzle has already been stored inside the coin and anybody can submit a solution.
+Remember the puzzle and solution is the same as we covered in the basics, except the puzzle has already been stored inside the coin and anybody can submit a solution.

 The network has no concept of coin ownership, anybody can attempt to spend any coin on the network.
 It's up to the puzzles to prevent coins from being stolen or spent in unintended ways.